IBE160/SG-Gruppe-5/docs/preliminary-design.md

 ### 4.1 Chosen Design Approach

-**Chosen Design Direction:** "Clean & Focused Assistant"
+**Chosen Design Direction:** "The Focused Assistant" (Direction 1)

-**Rationale:** This direction builds upon the minimalist and professional aesthetic established in the initial landing page design.
-It prioritizes clarity, efficiency, and a direct path to user goals, aligning perfectly with the desired emotional response of "efficient and productive."
+**Rationale:** This direction prioritizes a clear, guided user experience, minimizing distractions and making the application process effortless and confidence-boosting.
+It aligns with the desired emotional response of "efficient and productive."

 **Key Characteristics:**

--   **Layout Approach:** Primarily centered content with ample white space.
-Key content areas (e.g., CV upload, job ad input, AI suggestions, generated cover letter) will be presented in distinct, card-like structures or clearly defined sections.
-This ensures focus on one task or piece of information at a time.
+-   **Layout Approach:** Single-column, centered content with a stepper/wizard-like flow.
+Content areas are presented in clear, distinct sections, ensuring focus on one task or piece of information at a time.

--   **Visual Hierarchy:** Strong, clear headlines and calls-to-action.
-AI-generated suggestions and feedback will be visually prominent and actionable, using concise language and intuitive iconography.
+-   **Visual Hierarchy:** Spacious layout with strong, clear headlines for each step.
+AI-generated suggestions and feedback will be visually prominent and actionable.

--   **Interaction Patterns:** Direct and intuitive.
-Emphasis on clear button actions, drag-and-drop for document uploads, and inline editing for generated text.
-The AI assistant's presence will be integrated seamlessly, providing contextual help and suggestions without overwhelming the user.
+-   **Interaction Patterns:** Direct and intuitive, with dedicated buttons for "Next Step" to guide the user progressively through the process.
+Emphasis on clear button actions and form-based inputs.

--   **Visual Weight:** Minimalist and balanced, with a focus on essential elements.
-Subtle borders, shadows, and transitions will be used to define elements without adding visual clutter.
+-   **Visual Weight:** Minimalist and balanced, with ample white space.
+Subtle borders and shadows define elements without adding visual clutter.

--   **Content Approach:** Scannable and concise.
-Information will be presented in digestible chunks, making it easy for users to quickly grasp AI suggestions and review generated content.
+-   **Content Approach:** Scannable and concise, presented in digestible chunks within each step of the guided flow.

 **Interactive Mockups:**